future-architect/future-wru/README.md

 ## What is WRU for

 * For enterprise users
-    * Easy to inject users via CSV files on storage (local, S3, Cloud Storage)
+    * Easy to inject users via CSV files on storage (local, AWS S3, GCP Cloud Storage)

 * Not For consumer service users
     * It is not supporting creating user